-Traffic on a well-balanced error free Clos network is loop free and typically flows from uplink to downlink on ingress and downlink to uplink on egress.
-However, rerouting occurs when transient link faults are detected, and traffic may be generated from uplink to uplink as shown in Figure 16.
-According to [22], the probability of rerouted traffic is approximately 10-5.
-While 10-5 is not a high probability, given the large traffic volume and the large scale of data center networks the chance of a deadlock occurring is possible and even the slightest probability of a deadlock can have dramatic consequences.
+Traffic on a well-balanced Clos networks is loop free and typically flows from uplink to downlink on ingress and downlink to uplink on egress.
+However, rerouting occurs when transient link faults are detected, and traffic may be generated from uplink to uplink as shown in Figure 20.
+According to [23], the probability of rerouted traffic is approximately 10^{-5} .
+While 10^{-5} is not a high probability, given the large traffic volume and the large scale of data center networks the chance of a deadlock occurring is possible and even the slightest probability of a deadlock can have dramatic consequences.
 PFC deadlocks are real!
 The larger the scale, the higher the probability of PFC deadlock, and the lower the service availability from this critical resource.